-7.17 Richmond Dock is a prominent site in the centre of Appledore.
-The local and national importance of this site is recognised with a Grade II\ listing.
-However, despite its great contribution to the character and identity of Appledore, this historic dock has been neglected and is in a state of disrepair.
-Over the past 40 years there have been numerous applications to build housing on the site, and one Planning Appeal in 2011 (APP/W1145/E/11/2144897).
+7.17 Richmond Dock (left and below) is a prominent site in the centre of Appledore.
+The local and national importance of this site is recognised with a Grade II listing.
+However, despite its great contribution to the character and identity of Appledore, this historic dock has been neglected and